 You can gradually tweak and change your work to rest ratios as your body progresses.
 So maybe after the first initial 4 weeks performing HIIT, move to 30 seconds intense exercise and 60 seconds rest, then 30 to 30 work to rest ratios and finally 30 to 15 work to rest ratios in which your rest period is shorter than the duration of your work period.

 Keep your HIIT workouts short, no longer then 30 minutes in duration.
 I recommend a good 10 minute warm up, at a very slow pace to encourage blood flow to your muscles and get your body ready for higher intensity activity.
 Then begin your workout by increasing your speed to a barely sustainable intensity for your fitness level.
 Alternate that level of intensity with a low intensity recovery period.
 Alternate the high intensity segments with low intensity segments for the duration of your workout.

-Plan to do HIIT just two times per week on non-consecutive days, at least to begin.
-Allow your muscles to rest at least 48 hours between sessions so they can repair and grow stronger.
+Plan to do a HIIT cardio session just two times per week on non-consecutive days, at least to begin.
+Allow your muscles to rest at least 48 hours between HIIT sessions so they can repair and grow stronger.
 As you become stronger, add in a third session per week if you desire.

 If you have enjoyed reading this Pilates blog please share and there’s more to read on my website just click here